Gorsuch calls Trump's tweets 'disheartening'

 Trump's comments could complicate the upcoming hearings for Gorsuch, who is certain to face questions about Trump's tweets from Democrats.
 Liberals, already concerned with Gorsuch's record, have also asked how he will demonstrate independence from the President.

-In the private meeting with Blumenthal, and one with Senate Democratic Leader Chuck Schumer, Gorsuch seems to be trying to address the issue proactively.
+But Gorsuch's statement could help him with some moderate lawmakers.
+In the private meeting with Blumenthal, and in one with Senate Democratic Leader Chuck Schumer, Gorsuch seems to be trying to address the issue proactively.

 Gorsuch told Schumer in a meeting Tuesday that an attack on his fellow judges is an attack on all, and he said he is incredibly disheartened when people attack his fellow judges, according to a source familiar with the discussion who paraphrased the judge's comments.
 He also told Schumer that judges are used to being criticized and are no one's lackeys.